Empowering Adolescent Girls

 She shares her experience, she spreads her knowledge, and she holds our community together.
 She’s a #SHEro!

 Leading both inside and outside the boardroom – that's what #SHEroes do!

-Every year on 11 October, the International Day of the Girl, UNICEF launches an annual campaign with girls to amplify their voices and stand up for their rights.
-This year, under the theme, “My voice, our equal future”, Girls’ organizations, UNICEF South Asia and partners came together to commemorate 25 years since the adoption of the Beijing Declaration and Platform for Action.
+Every year on 11 October, the International Day of the Girl (IDG), UNICEF launches an annual campaign with girls to amplify their voices and stand up for their rights.
+The theme for 2021 was “Digital Generation: Our Generation”.

 For IDG 2021, UNICEF South Asia, in partnership with Plan International, organized a virtual consultation to strengthen commitments in realizing the power of adolescent girls for a more equitable and prosperous future.

 Girls are breaking boundaries and barriers posed by stereotypes and exclusion and creating a world that is relevant for them and future generations.
 Let’s amplify girls’ innovation, leadership, actions and impact to inspire others in breaking the digital gaps.